woodswift/Kaggle-Titanic/README.md

 # Kaggle-Titanic

-The R code for "Titanic" problem in the Kaggle competition.
+The R code for "Titanic" problem in the Kaggle competition